What are the symptoms of menopausal hair loss?

 Seek Professional Help

-If hair loss persists and you are not sure how to stop menopausal hair loss, you may see a doctor.
+If hair loss persists and you are not sure how to stop menopausal hair loss, you may need to see a doctor.
 They can identify underlying causes by understanding your individual case, symptoms, other underlying health conditions, and more.
 Treatment options for menopausal hair loss include medications, hormone therapy, and hair restoration treatments.

 Here are some questions you may consider asking your doctor: